 The best time to plant flowering plants is when the moon is in an Air sign.
 Flowers planted when the moon is in Gemini, Libra or Aquarius will result in showy, fragrant blooms.
 Root crops should be planted when the moon is in an Earth sign.
 Therefore when the moon is in Taurus, Virgo or Capricorn carrots, turnips, swedes, beetroots, potatoes etc. will benefit from being grown during this moon phase.

 Finally, when the moon is in Cancer, Scorpio or Virgo this is the time to plant leafy vegetables.
 Cabbage, lettuce, spinach, silver beet, grasses and cress will do best when planted during this time.

-So the next time you decide to grow vegetables or grow your favourite herbs or flowers, try planting by the moon, and watch your garden grow!
+So the next time you decide to grow vegetables or grow your favorite herbs or flowers, try planting by the moon, and watch your garden grow!

-And if you are looking for books on planting by the moon, herbs, seeds and plants or would like some growing kits, visit our Online Country Store for more details.
+And if you are looking for books on planting by the moon, herbs, seeds and plants or would like some growing kits, visit our Online Gardening Supplies for more details.

 We have both Organic Seeds, Wildflower Seeds and Heirlooms Seeds online for purchase.